 So infatuated is he with dark chocolate, and so determined to keep it from me, that he stashes his favorite bar—Lindt Excellence 70%—in the most unusual places: the bean shelf in the cupboard, behind the Tupperware, in his underwear drawer.
 And each and every time, I find it.
 You can’t hide food from Fatty Daddy.

 Now that I’m forever addicted to the ecstasy of dark chocolate, don’t be surprised if in the future I stop in front of your house, open my car door, and try to lure your kid in with the promise of candy.
 There’s no shenanigans going on.
 I just want her soul, er, to save her soul.

-She Said: My apathy toward dark chocolate began, as so many things do, as a kid.
+My apathy toward dark chocolate began, as so many things do, as a kid.

 I blame it on those little lopsided blobs that came tumbling helter skelter out of the crinkly plastic package and into the bowl of naked cookie dough or, more often, my mom’s waiting hand.
 Those nasty little semisweet morsels were invariably hazed with white—whether from the oppressively humid Iowa summers or some inexplicable dermatological condition known only to chocolate, I never knew.

 What I did know was that beneath that iffy exterior lurked a taste that was, to me, vegetable, medicinal, entirely unpalatable.
 And let’s not even go near that not-so-nice waxy grittiness.
 Those darn chips tainted everything they touched: Cookies.
 Cakes.
 Brownies.
 Frosting.
 Me.

 They just never seemed sweet.
 Okay, maybe a little sweet.
 But strangely, sourly sweet.
 Semisweet chocolate was, true to its name, certainly not wholly sweet.
 Or wholly satisfying.